-Being the most populous region, South Asia is home to one-fourth of the population in the world.
-Along with the aforementioned feature, South Asia is becoming one of the most climatic-hazard-prone regions on the planet.
-Hence, this study attempts to analyse empirically how economic performance and climate change affect employment in the agriculture sector.
-The study includes seven South Asian countries' data, excluding the Maldives, from 1992 to 2021 by applying the most widely used Panel ARDL, which involved pooled mean group (PMG) estimation.
-In the short run, the effect of past-year employment and temperature is positive, whereas GDP per capita is negatively related to agricultural employment and rainfall is insignificant.
-However, in the long run, the error correction coefficient is significant, and overall data has been able to establish a long-run relationship.
-The study concludes that, with the long-run impact for each country, agricultural employment is negatively affected by GDP per capita and temperature.
-Lastly, the effect of temperature in the long run reveals that climate change has long-term impacts on agriculture employment.
-We believe that the findings of the study have important implications for policymakers in the future.
+This study attempts to analyse empirically how economic performance and climate change affect employment in the agriculture sector.
+The study includes seven South Asian countries' data, excluding the Maldives, from 1992 to 2021 by applying the most widely used Panel ARDL that involved pooled mean group (PMG) estimation.
+In the short-run, the effect of past year employment and temperature is positive, whereas GDP per capita is negatively related to agricultural employment and rainfall is insignificant.
+However, in long the run, the error correction coefficient is significant, and overall data has been able to establish a long-run relationship.
+The study concludes that with the long-run impact for each country, agricultural employment is negatively affected by GDP per capita and temperature.
+Lastly, the effect of temperature, in the long run, reveals that climate change has long-term impacts on agriculture employment.
+We believe that the findings of the study have important implications for policymakers in future.

-Keywords: PMG Model, Climate Change, Agricultural Employment, Climate Refugee JEL Classification: C13; C23; E24; 013; Q15; Q54; Q56.
+Keywords: PMG Model, Climate Change, Agricultural Employment, Climate Refugee, JEL Classification: C13; C23; E24; 013; Q15; Q54; Q56.